 $5,000 — $10,000

-The engagement described in this article was a full spectrum audit.
+The engagement described in this article was a full spectrum enterprise SEO audit.
 The value wasn't in the tools used — it was in the synthesis: connecting a broken demo page to lost revenue, connecting a messaging inconsistency to buyer confusion, connecting a hidden credibility asset to a specific competitive advantage.
 That's work a tool can't do.

-When you need a website audit
+When you need an enterprise SEO audit

 A few signals that it's time:

-• Organic traffic has declined and you're not sure why
+- •Organic traffic has declined and you're not sure why

-• You're getting traffic but not conversions (demo requests, leads, sign-ups)
+- •You're getting traffic but not conversions (demo requests, leads, sign-ups)

-• Your product has evolved but the website hasn't kept up
+- •Your product has evolved but the website hasn't kept up

-• Competitors' websites look a generation ahead of yours
+- •Competitors' websites look a generation ahead of yours

-• You're considering a redesign but want data before committing $30K+
+- •You're considering a redesign but want data before committing $30K+

 The audit pays for itself if it prevents you from rebuilding the wrong things — or reveals a quick win (like un-hiding a page from search engines) that immediately impacts performance.